michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 If you prefer a GUI client, you can use pgAdmin4 (also available as an HA add-on), or use other clients like DBeaver (my favorite).
 In both cases, enabling exposition of the PostgreSQL port in TimescaleDB Add-on settings is required.

-After TimescaleDB installation only `postgres` login role is available.
+After TimescaleDB installation, only `postgres` login role is available.
 If you create your own, make it `SUPERUSER` - it might be needed.
-Then be careful, it gives superpower ;)
+Then be careful, it gives a superpower ;)

 ### Privileges
 I assume that TimescaleDB has been installed by the add-on installer, creating requested databases.
-It means, that owner of the created database(s) is `postgres` role and those databases are set to be accessible for any logged in role.
+It means, that owner of the created database(s) is `postgres` role and those databases are accessible to any role who connected.

 :warning: login role `postgres` is the most privileged one in the system.
-It's a bad practice to provide such a privileges to component (if not needed).
+It's a bad practice to provide such a privileges to any component.

 Lets create dedicated roles then.
 Right now I consider only roles for LTSS and Grafana.
 ```sql